 Occupiers’ Liability is basically the legal duty property owners (or occupiers, meaning people in control of land/buildings) owe to those who come onto their property – including trespassers.
 In plain terms, owners must not deliberately hurt you, even if you’re trespassing.
 They can’t set traps or attack you just for being on their land.
 For example, an owner cannot lay down hidden razor wire or rig a dangerous booby trap in an abandoned building to injure intruders – that would likely make them liable for any injuries caused.
 However, this doesn’t mean an owner has to make the place safe for trespassers.
 They aren’t required to fix every broken step or cover every hole in the floor in an abandoned property just on the off-chance that someone trespasses.
 If you, as an explorer, slip on a rotten floorboard or fall down a hole while trespassing, that’s on you.
 In general, you cannot sue the owner for your injury if you were trespassing, unless the owner deliberately or recklessly caused you harm.
 The law in both the UK and Ireland recognises that trespassers willingly take on some risk by entering places they’re not supposed to.

-Your Duty to Leave is straightforward: if the owner (or a security guard or anyone in authority) asks you to leave the property, you must leave right away.
+Your Duty to Leave is straightforward: if the owner, lawful occupier, security or police ask you to leave, you should leave calmly and promptly.

 In summary, property owners can’t willfully harm you, but they don’t owe you a safe playground either.
 And as a trespasser, you should respect an order to leave – no urbex photo or adrenaline rush is worth a legal case for failing to do so.